mindplay-dk/provider-interop/README.md

 [PSR-11 containers](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md)
 at the provider-level.

-**STATUS:** the namespace/interface/method-names are still subject to change, but the interface/method signatures are unlikely to change.
+**STATUS:** this is completely experimental and exploratory work - everything is subject to change!

 ### Comparison with [`container-interop/service-provider`](https://github.com/container-interop/service-provider)